6Amber6/TRADES/README.md

 ## Key Findings

-- All parallel expert methods significantly outperform the single-model TRADES baseline in both clean accuracy (+3~4%) and PGD-20 robustness (+3~4%).
 - AutoAttack improvements are more modest (+1.7~2.3%), suggesting some of the PGD-20 gains come from obfuscated gradients inherent to multi-network fusion.
 - **Confidence-only routing** achieves the best AutoAttack accuracy (53.66%) with the simplest routing mechanism, indicating that complex routing may not be necessary.
-- Feature-level gated fusion achieves the highest clean accuracy (89.13%) but slightly lower adversarial robustness than logit-level routing.

 ## Project Structure